apache/qpid-site/input/releases/qpid-jms-master/docs/index.md

 + **transport.verifyHost** Whether to verify that the hostname being connected to matches with the provided server certificate.
 Defaults to true.
 + **transport.keyAlias** The alias to use when selecting a keypair from the keystore if required to send a client certificate to the server.
 No default.
 + **transport.useEpoll** When true the transport will use the native Epoll layer when available instead of the NIO layer, which can improve performance.
 Defaults to true.
++ **transport.useKQueue** When true the transport will use the native KQueue layer when available instead of the NIO layer, which can improve performance.
+Defaults to false.

 ### Websocket Transport Configuration options